Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 we studied network namespaces and related commands.
 We also started a series of experiments to deepen our understanding of virtual networking between network namespaces.
 For practical purposes you can imagine that our abstract network namespaces represent LXC containers in the test networks.

 We shall create and define these VLANs essentially by configuring properties of Linux bridges.
-The topic of this article is an introduction into some elementary rules governing virtual VLAN setups based on virtual Linux bridges and veth devices.
+The topic of this post is an introduction into elementary rules governing virtual VLAN setups based on virtual Linux bridges and veth devices.

-I hope such a rule overview is useful as there are few articles on the Internet summarizing what happens at ports of virtual Linux bridges with respect to VLAN tagging of Ethernet packets.
-Actually, I found some of the rules by doing experiments with bridges for kernel 4.4.
+I hope such an introduction is useful as there are few articles on the Internet summarizing what happens at ports of virtual Linux bridges with respect to VLAN tagging of Ethernet packets.
+Actually, I found some of the respective rules by doing experiments with bridges for kernel 4.4.
 I was too lazy to study source codes.
 So, please, correct me and write me a mail if I made mistakes.

 VLANs

-VLANs define specific and very often isolated paths through a network for Ethernet packets.
-At some “junctions and crossings” only certain OUT paths are open for arriving packets, depending on how a packet is marked.
-Junctions and crossings are represented in a network by devices as real or virtual bridges.
+VLANs define specific and very often isolated paths for Ethernet packets moving through a network.
+At some “junctions and crossings” only certain OUT paths are open for arriving packets, depending on how a packet is marked or “tagged”.
+Junctions and crossings are e.g. represented in a network by devices as real or virtual bridges.
 We can say: Ethernet packets are only allowed to move along only In/OUT directions in VLAN sensitive network devices.
-All decisions are made on the link layer level.
+All decisions are made on the link layer level, i.e. on layer 2 of the TCP/IP layer model.
 IP addresses may influence entries into VLANs at routers – but once inside a VLAN criteria like “tags” of a packet and certain settings of connection ports open or close paths through the network:

 VLANs are based on VLAN IDs (integer numbers) and a corresponding tagging of Ethernet packets – and on analyzing these tags at certain devices/interfaces or ports.
 In real and virtual Ethernet cards so called sub-interfaces associated with VLAN IDs typically send/receive tagged packets into/from VLANs.
 In (virtual) bridges ports can be associated with VLAN IDs and open only for packets with matching “tags”.
 A VLAN ID assigned to a port is called a “VID“.
 An Ethernet packet normally has one VLAN tag, identifying to which VLAN it belongs to.
 Such a tag can be set, changed or removed in certain VLAN aware devices.

 A packet routed into a sub-interface gets a VLAN tag with the VLAN ID of the sub-interface.
-The rules at bridge ports are more complicated and device and/or vendor dependent.
-I list rules for Linux bridge ports in a paragraph below.
+We shall see that such tagging sub-devices can be defined for virtual Ethernet NICs like the endpoints of veth-devices.
+The tagging rules at bridge ports are more complicated and device and/or vendor dependent.
+I list rules for Linux bridge ports in a separate paragraph below.

-Whenever we use the word “trunk” in connection with VLANs we mean that an interface, port or a limited connection line behaves neutral with respect to multiple VLAN IDs and allows the transport of packets from different VLANs to some neighbor device – which then may differentiate again.
+Whenever we use the word “trunk” in connection with VLANs we mean that an interface, port or a limited connection line behaves neutral with respect to multiple VLAN IDs and allows the transport of packets from different VLANs to some neighbor device – which then may differentiate again (via sub-devices or port rules).

 Note: